slok/kube-code-generator/README.md

 A kubernetes code generator ready container to create your CRDs.

+This uses the [official util](https://github.com/kubernetes/code-generator) created by Kubernetes to autogenerate the code required by Kubernetes resources.

 ## Env vars required

 * `PROJECT_PACKAGE`: The project package path.